Is Open Function In C++ - C++ Programming Tutorial

 • It can be called multiple times to check the state as needed.

-So, in C++, is_open function is declared by simply calling it on a file stream object; no special syntax is required.
-The <fstream> header makes the function accessible.
+So, in C++, the is_open method is invoked by directly using it on a file stream object; there is no need for any unique syntax.
+The inclusion of the <fstream> header allows access to this function.

 Return Value